The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 Shaken but not broken, feisty little Sam tries again.
 The zookeeper instantly sprays Sam again—along with all the others.

 The monkeys dry themselves off and grumble about the water and the ladder and the economy, and that's when Fluffy decides it's her turn.
-She starts climbing and, sure enough, the zookeeper comes running back with the hose and sprays all five of furry friends.
+She starts climbing and, sure enough, the zookeeper comes running back with the hose and sprays all five of our furry friends.
 They hoot and holler and complain about gas prices, and now it's Duffy's turn.
 WHOOSH goes the hose.
 Then Scruffy.
 WHOOSH.
 Then Muffy.
 WHOOSH.
 Then the ever-determined Sam decides he's had enough of the water and the zookeeper and the crazy cost of eggs and the housing shortage, and he goes sprinting towards the ladder once more.

 But then a funny thing happens.